audy/audy.github.io/_posts/2020-05-14-Polyglot-Makefiles.md

 This started as an experiment to see what is possible with `make`.
 But it was motivated by a real world problem: I often need to combine tools across programming languages and environments to run data analysis pipelines.
-I like to automate these processes and make is a great tool for doing so.
+I like to automate things and `make` is a great tool for doing so.
 Having everything in-line is more readable and having everything in a single file means that I have to jump between fewer tabs to understand the pipeline itself.

+The ability to write commands that get executed in Docker means that I have to spend less time figuring out how to get a bunch of dependencies installed in a single container which becomes increasingly difficult as the number of dependencies increases (especially if you work in Bioinformatics).

 ## Full Makefile